Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

             -  inchirieri.txt — Logs all rental transactions.

--  ⚙️ Service Layer: Implements the business logic of the system:
+-  ⚙️ **Service Layer**: Implements the business logic of the system:

       -  Manages client and movie registration, as well as rental and return operations.